ReferenceType/H264Sharp/README.md

         ...
 ```

 There are many possible options and they are commented on the enum fields as well as required types.
-If you want more detail search as general H264 options ad params not cisco spesifically.
+If you want more detail, search as general H264 options.
-<br/>Because you wont find any documentation on cisco side.
+<br/>Because you wont find any documentation on cisco side RTFC(Read the F. code) pinciple.

 If you want to reuse your option structs for efficiency, you can use this method:
 ```c#